 What's one of the easiest ways to show that a character doesn't have much money?
 Have their clothing, often grey or especially brown in color (though not always), worn out to the point where patches, often rags, needed to be sewn-on.
 The patches are usually placed on the sections of clothing that face the most friction, such as the elbow area for shirts and knee area for pants.
-The patches are almost always square in shape, but they don't need to be, and they often don't match the color of the clothes.
-Some examples take this Up to Eleven and have the clothes entirely be covered in patched rags.
+The patches are almost always square in shape, but they don't need to be, and they usually don't match the color of the clothing.
+Some examples have the clothes entirely be covered in patched rags.
 You can mostly find characters such as hobos, orphaned children, Street Urchins, peasants, and literal examples of Rags to Royalty dressed like this.

 Note that for this trope to apply, the character must be in poverty; if they're wearing patched-up clothes only because they like that style, that's Not an Example.

-- In The Thief and the Cobbler, the cobbler Tack's clothes have many patches.
+- In The Thief and the Cobbler, the struggling cobbler Tack's clothes have many patches.

 - Orphan Ann Marie from Don Bluth's All Dogs Go to Heaven is first seen clothed in scraps and rags, kept prisoner in the villain's riverboat-turned-casino.
 Understandable since dogs are in charge of dressing her; Ann Marie gets much better clothes once the Wallet couple adopts her.